The Piano Roll is where you editing the actual notes of the song, the instrument envelopes, as well as some special effects.

 Much like the sequencer, selcted notes can be copy (or cut) by pressing CTRL+C (or CTRL+X).
 You can then move the selection somewhere else and paste the notes with CTRL+V.

-If you want to paste notes, without their associated effets or volume track (or vice-versa).
-You can use a "special paste" by pressing CTRL+SHIFT+V. This will open a popup dialog asking you to choose what you want to paste.
+"Special paste" is a more advanced form of pasting.
+It is used to to do things like pasting notes without their associated effets or volume track (or vice-versa), or to just paste specific effects.
+You can use a "special paste" by pressing CTRL+SHIFT+V. This will open a popup dialog.

 Copy & pasting notes between projects